 Image: Train route image from http://mexicanrailroads.blogspot.com/2009/01/ferromex-nogales-to-mazatln.html

-During the train trip, I relied completely on Mara for Spanish translation but she had little patience as a translator.
+During the train trip, I relied completely on Marci for Spanish translation but she had little patience as a translator.
 Finally, one day in Guadalajara she told me that she would no longer be my translator.
 We were standing in a store and I wanted to ask the store clerk something.
-Mara simply said, “No, I won’t help you.
+Marci simply said, “No, I won’t help you.
 You have to speak for yourself.”
 I suddenly felt very alone and scared.
 Without thinking it through, I used my acting skills to save myself.
-I told Mara that I had a brain tumor and it was terminal.
+I told Marci that I had a brain tumor and it was terminal.
 For the record, I am not someone who lies.
 I think I just panicked and because our common ground was acting in theatre, I simply took on a character aspect to help me get through the trip.

-The rest of the trip through Guadalajara and Mexico City was fun with Mara as my translator.
-We made new friends, listened to the popular music of a then young, Jose Jose; had limonadas in la Zona Rosa, and we even ran into Mr. Clancy, our Spanish teacher from San Diego!
+The rest of the trip through Guadalajara and Mexico City was fun with Marci as my translator.
+We made new friends, listened to the popular music of a then young, Jose Jose; had limonadas in la Zona Rosa.
+We even ran into Mr. Clancy, our Spanish teacher from San Diego!
 We ran up to him and he looked at us as if we had just ruined his trip and said dryly, “Oh, hello, girls.”
-We stayed in the home of Mara’s godparents which was just off the Paseo de la Reforma, a wide avenue with a beautiful statue of an angel.
+We stayed in the home of Marci’s godparents which was just off the Paseo de la Reforma, a wide avenue with a beautiful statue of an angel.

 Photo taken from: http://mxcity.mx/wp-content/uploads/2015/05/monuento-a-la-independencia-1969.jpgWhen I met new people and they would ask me where I was from I would exclaim “Soy Mexicana!”
 The response I got was “No you aren’t!
 You are Americana!”
 I was slightly mortified to not be accepted.
 After all, I often felt cast as an outsider in my own country.
 I thought Mexico would welcome me with open arms but that was not my experience.

-But oh well, I was still having a great time, that is, until one day Mara once again stopped translating for me.
+But oh well, I was still having a great time, that is, until one day Marci once again stopped translating for me.
 Her mom advised her to stop treating me like a sick person.
 Not only that, but I was informed that her mom and godparents had made an appointment for me to see a cancer specialist in Mexico City and they were going to speak with my parents soon.
-What?!
+Say what?!

 Cornered, I finally told her the truth.
 She was horrified to be duped although some part of her understood my dilemma.
 My nervous laughter as I spoke, didn’t help matters.
 Somehow we muddled through the next week of her feeling betrayed and me feeling guilty.
-After a month in Mexico City, Mara and her mom decided to travel further south to see friends.
-Mara and I had patched our friendship and I was invited to continue with them but I chose to return home.
+After a month in Mexico City, Marci and her mom decided to travel further south to see friends.
+Marci patched up our friendship and I was invited to continue with them but I chose to return home.